jonas-grgt/django-ajax-forms/docs/usage.rst

 With the following View::

-    class ContactFormView(FormView, AjaxValidatingFormMixin):
+    class ContactFormView(AjaxFormView):
         template_name = "contact-form.html"
         form_class = ContactForm

         def form_is_valid(self, form):
             """
-            This method is called whenever a form has been validated successfully.
+            This method is called whenever a form has been validated successfully and the submit button has been pressed.
             If you don't implement this method, this method will not be called.
             This method can be used to do some extra work, such as sending an email in this case.
             """